junming8/airline_automation_ai_report/README.md

 # Airline reporting powered with AI
-Python program that makes use of automation to generate reports based on airlines review data that were scraped from the web.
-Topic modelling done on data to extract common topics for different NPS(Net promoter score) scores.
+This Python program automates the process of generating reports based on airline review data scraped from the web.
+It uses topic modeling to extract common themes for different Net Promoter Score (NPS) categories.

+The program trains the model on demand, which may take a considerable amount of time to run, especially if the number of airlines and pages to scrape is high.

 Net promoter score is determined as so:
 - 8 <= promoter